AWS Database Blog

 September 8, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
 See details.

 Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.
-You can use the same MongoDB 3.6 or 4.0 application code, drivers, and tools to run, manage, and scale workloads on Amazon DocumentDB without worrying about managing the underlying infrastructure.
+You can use the same MongoDB 3.6 or 4.0 or 5.0 application code, drivers, and tools to run, manage, and scale workloads on Amazon DocumentDB without worrying about managing the underlying infrastructure.
 As a document database, Amazon DocumentDB makes it easy to store, query, and index JSON data.

 As use cases evolve, you may want to gain further insights from your data.
 For example, if you’re a social media platform, you might use Amazon DocumentDB to store user profiles and user content data modeled as JSON documents.
 As the platform grows, you want to search the user content to find patterns related to specific words.
 For example, you may want to determine which users post about sports, determine which users share content about dogs, or search data for specific tags.
 You can easily do this by running a full text query on the data.
 Amazon Elasticsearch Service (Amazon ES) is purpose-built to enable you to run full text search queries over your data.